-US foreign aid funding freeze puts thousands of refugee lives at risk
+US foreign aid crisis puts thousands of refugee lives at risk

 "Now, more than ever, we are called to walk alongside our refugee brothers and sisters, embodying Christ’s love and ensuring they are not abandoned in their time of greatest need," said Helen Forde, CEO of Jesuit Mission.